Stabilization of intersection Betti numbers for moduli spaces of one-dimensional sheaves on surfaces: Introduction

 \end{thm}

-By Göttsche's formula \cite{Got90}, the number $b_k^\infty$ is exactly the $k$-th Betti number $b_k(S^{[n]})$ of the Hilbert scheme $S^{[n]}$ of $n$ points for any integer $n\ge k$.
-The connection between Betti numbers of moduli spaces of sheaves on $S$ and $b_k^\infty$ has been observed in many studies, for example, in \cite{CW22,Li97} for some moduli spaces of torsion-free sheaves, in \cite{Yua23} for moduli spaces of one-dimensional sheaves on $\bP^2$, and in \cite{PSSZ24} for those of one-dimensional sheaves on any del Pezzo surface.
+By Göttsche's formula \cite{Got90}, the number $b_k^\infty$ is exactly the $k$-th Betti number $b_k(S^{[n]})$ of the Hilbert scheme $S^{[n]}$ of $n$ points on $S$ for any integer $n\ge k$.
+The connection between (intersection, virtual, or ordinary) Betti numbers of moduli spaces of sheaves on $S$ and $b_k^\infty$ has been observed in various settings.
+For some moduli spaces of torsion-free sheaves, this connection has been established, for instance, in \cite{CW22,Li97}.
+Similar results have been obtained for moduli spaces of one-dimensional sheaves on specific surfaces such as K3 surfaces \cite{MM24}, the projective plane \cite{Yua23}, and del Pezzo surfaces \cite{PSSZ24}.
+The above Theorem~\ref{thm:main} provides a unifying perspective on the intersection Betti numbers of moduli spaces of one-dimensional sheaves on surfaces.

-Our proof of Theorem \ref{thm:main} adapts the approach in \S 2 and \S 3 of our previous joint work with Pi and Shen \cite{PSSZ24} for a more general setting.
-A key new ingredient in the proof is as follows.
+The proof of Theorem~\ref{thm:main} has two main parts.
+The first part, which is the key new ingredient, shows the existence of a sufficiently large smooth open subscheme of $M_{\beta,\chi}$ (see Theorem~\ref{thm:gsm} below), and the second part computes the cohomology of such a smooth open subscheme by generalizing the approach in our previous joint work with Pi and Shen \cite{PSSZ24} (see Corollary~\ref{cor}).
+The argument in \cite{PSSZ24} relies crucially on the smoothness of the open subscheme $h^{-1}(|\beta|^{\mathrm{int}})$ of $M_{\beta,\chi}$ when $S$ is a del Pezzo surface.
+However, $h^{-1}(|\beta|^{\mathrm{int}})$ can be singular in general, and the standard dimension estimates as in \cite[Ch.~9]{HL10} for singular loci of moduli spaces of torsion-free sheaves do not apply to $M_{\beta,\chi}$.
+We overcome this by using the deformation theory of curve singularities to show that the dimension of the singular locus of $h^{-1}(|\beta|^{\mathrm{int}})$ is governed by the positivity of $\beta$, which may be of independent interest.
+The precise statement is as follows.